 o Onboard and on tours the old adage “Family hold back” applies – paying passengers have priority.

 o If you have the opportunity to escort tours remember you are just that – the escort.
 Let the Tour Guide know at the start of the day, that you are an escort.
 Also use the microphone and introduce yourself to passengers as the Escort.
 Remember the Tour Guide has the exact itinerary and is responsible for the tour.
 You take the back seats on coaches.

 DISEMBARKATION.
 Please make sure you have settled your on-board account before you disembark.
 Some cruise operators will allow you to disembark before passengers but you are more likely to follow standard disembarkation procedure which can be according to deck.

 CRUISE REPORTS.
 We receive cruise feedback and always look forward to good news.
 We will put yours on your website entry.
 The system of scoring varies.
 Fred Olsen score from 1 to 5 with 5 being the top score.
 They are not happy with 3 or 60% and neither are we.

-Saga score between 1 and 2 including decimal places, and the lower the score the better the result.
-If the score reaches 1.8 or above they may decline your re-appointment depending on the individual cruise and passenger feedback.
+Saga score differently between 1 and 2 including decimal places, and the lower the score the better the result.
+If the score reaches 1.8 or above you will be unlikely to be re-appointed depending on the individual cruise and passenger feedback.

 We hope you find this helpful.
 For those of you who have cruised as paying passengers you will understand much of this but still have plenty to learn.
 For those new to cruising this is the start of new experiences and once bitten….